ASSOCIATIONS BETWEEN L&D WITH BUSINESS STRATEGY

 Here are some strategies to help you show value and alignment, enabling the development of an effective partnership.

 - Be a Thought Leader, and Bring a Perspective – The value that L&D brings includes a deep knowledge of adult learning, ability in solution types and technologies, the ability to match solutions to needs, and the talent to foresee and resolve challenges by executing learning solutions.
-Alignment of L&D with business strategy, can highlight both value and partnership using a confident perspective that demonstrates this value in the context of current business goals.
+Alignment of L&D with business strategy, can highlight both value and partnership using a confident perspective.
+This demonstrates this value in the context of current business goals.

-- Provide the Perfect Solution For The Need – The business’ courage in L&D grows when the scope of a solution is corresponding to the scope of the need.
+- Provide the Perfect Solution for the Need – The business’ courage in L&D grows when the scope of a solution is corresponding to the scope of the need.
 Immediate issues that you can solve by simple changes in communication practices should not be dealt with expensive, sophisticated learning solutions that take a long time to develop.
 Often, even when a difficult solution might be the best long-term fit, you can plan a simpler solution to meet immediate needs and avoid delays in business function.

 Advantages of Alignment

 Some of the advantages of alignment of L&D with business strategy are as follows –

 - Ways to Measure L&D – If learning leads to positive results for the company, then the flaws that already exist must impact negatively on the growth and profitability.
 While aligning the L&D with the business strategy the organization should find useful ways to measure the L&D. This is possible only if the learners can contribute to the strategic goals of learning and development.

 - Identifying the Future Challenges – A good learning program records all the challenges of the organization.
 Being aware of the present position of the company helps in dealing with the future goals aptly.
 The L&D program needs to realize the future goals and challenges that an organization needs to focus on.